dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

         // JsonValue terse syntax (no JsonValue<T> cast necessary).
         // Return the internal value, a JsonElement conversion, or a custom conversion to the provided type.
         // Allows for common programming model when JsonValue<T> is based on JsonElement or a CLR value.
-        // "TypeToGet" vs "T" to prevent collision on JsonValue<T>. public virtual JsonValue?
+        // "TypeToGet" vs "T" to prevent collision on JsonValue<T>. (could just be "T" if made non-virtual and dispatch to internal virtual methods instead) public virtual JsonValue?
 GetValue<TypeToGet>();
         public virtual bool TryGetValue<TypeToGet>(out TypeToGet? value);
         // Overloads with the converter for <TypeToGet>: